 The name is reportedly derived from the Aboriginal word, wonga, meaning pigeon and wallan, meaning water, which was first recorded in 1868.

-Alternate derivation is given as wangum wulam indicating cut or scarred face or cheek (Department of Natural Resources, Brisbane).
+Alternate derivation is given as wangum wulam indicating cut or scarred face or cheek (Department of Natural Resources and Mines, Brisbane).

 Wongawallan was the name of a Yugambeh Aborigine living in the Coomera area in the 1870s.